-We are the leading creator of live, original, local, premium audio content in the United States and the nation's unrivaled leader in local sports radio and news.
-Home to the nation's most influential collection of podcasts, digital and broadcast content, and premium live experiences, we engage 170 million consumers each month.
-Available in every major U.S. market, we deliver compelling live and on-demand content and experiences from voices and influencers our communities trust.
+Audacy is a leading, multi-platform audio content and entertainment company.
+As the leading creator of live, original, local, premium audio content in the United States and the nation's leader in local sports radio and news, we are home to the nation's most influential collection of podcasts, digital and broadcast content, and premium live events.
+Through our multi-channel platform, we engage our consumers each month with highly immersive content and experiences.
+Available in every U.S. market, we deliver compelling live and on-demand content and experiences from voices and influencers our communities trust.
 Our robust portfolio of assets and integrated solutions help advertisers take advantage of the burgeoning audio opportunity through targeted reach and conversion, brand amplification and local activation - all at a national scale.

-We are home to seven of the eight most listened to all-news stations in the U.S., as well as more than 40 professional sports teams and dozens of top college programs.
+We are home to seven of the eight most listened to all-news stations in the U.S., as well as more than 40 professional sports teams and dozens of top college athletic programs.
 As one of the country's two largest radio broadcasters, we offer local and national advertisers integrated marketing solutions across our broadcast, digital, podcast and event platform, delivering the power of local connection on a national scale.
 Our nationwide footprint of radio stations includes positions in all of the top 16 markets and 21 of the top 25 markets.
 We were organized in 1968 as a Pennsylvania corporation.